lnis-uofu/FPGA_Secured_Bitstream/README.md

  <p align="center">
   <img src="/docs/figures/FSM_decision_tree.png">
 </p>

+##### Note on Key Storage
+Due to the limitations of the skywater130 pdk PMU v3 uses registers to store the AES key.
+Ideally this key would be stored in a custom 128b ePROM/FLASH write only memory or the another key manage approach would be to utilize a rolling AES key as has been done in Xillinx FPGAs.
+From a hardware security perspective cipher key storage is considered one of the biggest weaknesses of a system.
+However, the scope of the project ends at key management techniques as this aspect of the design could be left to another research project.

 #### Scripts
 Included there is a [python script](https://github.com/lnis-uofu/FPGA_Secured_Bitstream/blob/v1/scripts/V1_encode.py) used to generate the bitstream with the encoding scheme and without used for pmu_top functional testing.
 This python script can be used as a temlplate to generate similar encdoded bitstreams.
 Future versions of the PMU will include more user friendly versions of this bitstream encoding script.